 Even with social distancing efforts, personal protection and instructional floor decals, humans still directly interact with the world.
 That means walking on floors, opening doors, turning on faucets, touching debit machines and more.
 All those surfaces need to be cleaned—both to treat and prevent the spread of contamination.

-Using a sanitizing and disinfecting solution is a great way to ensure those interactions are as clean and safe as possible.
+Using a sanitizing and disinfecting solution, like Final Rinse, is a great way to ensure those interactions are as clean and safe as possible.
 It’s important to note that sanitizers and disinfectants aren’t strictly cleaning solutions—surfaces should be scrubbed clean first, and then sanitized and disinfected with the appropriate solution.

 Stick to the social distancing plan you’ve created